Lecture: Programming Language

 puts node.inspect

 In fact, we might want to write a function that printed a debugging view of an object automatically.
-Something like this:
+But this function has already been written.
+It's called p.
+The puts statement above is written in this shorthand:

 Ruby